rajiniram5556/livepost-application/README.md

     }

 step18:
 getting post dqat to edit into post edit component

+step19:displaying likes
+need to change our post model file